 - Certificate of graduation or diploma indicating conferral of the bachelor’s degree and the date it was conferred.
 (If you attended a college or university that includes degree information on the transcript or marksheet, a certificate or diploma is not necessary.)

 - International students seeking an F-1 visa must submit an Affidavit of Financial Support with supporting documentation.
-It is used to determine whether you are eligible for admission.

 Global Graduate Merit Scholarship